What is a Property Loan Note investment?

 - Verbally confirm to your Property Expert you can Self-certify as a Sophisticated Investor or High Net Worth Individual

-- Read through the information pack, particularly the Information Memorandum, and carry out your own due diligence and seek independent advise, if necessary
+- Read through the information pack, particularly the Information Memorandum, and carry out your own due diligence and seek independent advice, if necessary

 - Confirm to your Property Expert the Loan Note value you would like to subscribe for.